Microsoft-Web/HOL-MVC4HelpersFormsAndValidation/HOL.md

 1. Open **Visual Studio 2012** and open the **FormsLab-Ex2-Begin.sln** solution located in the **Source\Ex2-AddingAnHTMLHelper\Begin** folder of this lab.
 Alternatively, you can continue working on your existing solution from the previous exercise.

 	1. If you opened the provided **Begin** solution, you will need to download some missing NuGet packages before continue.
-To do this, in the Solution Explorer, click the **WebFormsLab** project **Manage NuGet Packages**.
+To do this, in the Solution Explorer, right-click the **MvcMusicStore** project **Manage NuGet Packages**.

 	1. In the **Manage NuGet Packages** page, click **Restore** in order to download missing packages.